t-sakashita/rokko/3rd-party/googletest/docs/advanced.md

 test, thread problems such as deadlock are still possible in the presence of handlers registered with `pthread_atfork(3)`.

 ## Using Assertions in Sub-routines

+{: .callout .note}
+Note: If you want to put a series of test assertions in a subroutine to check for a complex condition, consider using
+[a custom GMock matcher](gmock_cook_book.md#NewMatchers) instead.
+This lets you provide a more readable error message in case of failure and avoid all of the issues described below.

 ### Adding Traces to Assertions